 Sun protection is often flogged with “protective anti-ageing” catch lines.
 However, even as we get older, daily SPF application remains imperative.
 “Cumulative UV radiation over the years damages elastin fibres in the skin.
 Its breakdown results in loose skin and an inability to snap back into shape once stretched,” says Mahto.

-However, besides wrinkles, there are many other skin issues that tend to occur in our fifties that reap the benefits of SPF application.
+However, besides wrinkles, there are many other skin issues that tend to occur in our 50s that reap the benefits of SPF application.
 Mahto reveals, “Rosacea mainly affects women and is common during menopause.
 It can cause redness, skin sensitivity, flushing and dilated blood vessels.”
 Broad-spectrum SPF plays a big role in reducing rosacea flare-ups, irritation and inflammation.